Quantum Circuit Optimization of Arithmetic Circuits using ZX Calculus

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Abstract: Quantum computing is an emerging technology in which quantum mechanical properties are suitably utilized to perform certain compute-intensive operations faster than classical computers.
 Quantum algorithms are designed as a combination of quantum circuits that each require a large number of quantum gates, which is a challenge considering the limited number of qubit resources available in quantum computing systems.
-Our work proposes a technique to optimize quantum arithmetic algorithms by reducing the hardware resources and the number of qubits based on ZX calculus.
-We have utilized ZX calculus rewrite rules for the optimization of fault-tolerant quantum multiplier circuits where we are able to achieve a significant reduction in the number of ancilla bits and T-gates as compared to the originally required numbers to achieve fault-tolerance.
-Our work is the first step in the series of arithmetic circuit optimization using graphicalrewrite tools and it pavesthe way for advancing the optimization of various complex quantum circuits and establishing the potential for new applications of the same
+Our work proposes a technique to optimise quantum arithmetic algorithms by reducing both hardware resources and the number of qubits, based on ZX calculus.
+We have utilised ZX calculus rewrite rules for the optimisation of fault-tolerant quantum multiplier circuits, achieving a significant reduction in the number of ancilla bits and T-gates compared to the initially required numbers for faulttolerance.
+Our work is the first step in a series of arithmetic circuit optimisations using graphical rewrite tools, paving the way for advancing the optimisation of various complex quantum circuits and establishing the potential for new applications.

 Keywords: Circuit Optimization, Quantum Circuit, Quantum Computing, T-count, ZX-calculus.